MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-system-state-and-bare-metal.md

 4. In **Confirmation** click **Recover**.
 You'll need to restart the server after the restore.

-5. You can also run a system state restore from the command line.
+5. You can also run a system state restore from the command-line.
 To do this start Windows Server Backup on the machine you want to recover.
 From a command prompt type: **wbadmin get versions -backuptarget <servername\sharename>** to get the version identifier.

     Use the version identifier to start system state restore.
 At the command line type: **wbadmin start systemstaterecovery -version:<versionidentified> -backuptarget:<servername\sharename>** Confirm that you want to start the recovery.
 You can see the process in the command window.
 A restore log is created.
 You'll need restart the server after the restore.